coralscreates/coralscreates/README.md

 ## Welcome to my GitHub Page🌟

-Hi I am Coralie
+Hi I am Coralie, I am currently a Master's student studying Data Science at The University Of Sheffield.

+I am interested in building up my programming and stastically skills
 ### 🎓 Education

-| Currently MSc in Data Science at The University Of Sheffield
+- MSc in Data Science at The University Of Sheffield (Currently)

-| BSc in Psychology (2022-2025)
+- BSc in Psychology at The University Of Sheffield (2022-2025)

 ### ⚡️ Skills
 | SPSS